-In this blog, we will discuss Cash-Out Refinance Seasoning Requirements on the various loan programs at Gustan Cho Associates at Loan Cabin Inc. Home buyers purchasing owner-occupant home cash will need a minimum of six months before they are able to do a cash-out refinance mortgage.
+In this blog, we will discuss Cash-Out Refinance Seasoning Requirements on the various loan programs at Gustan Cho Associates.
+Home buyers purchasing owner-occupant home cash will need a minimum of six months before they are able to do a cash-out refinance mortgage.

 Fannie Mae Cash-Out Refinance Seasoning Requirements

 Fannie Mae cash-out refinance seasoning guidelines require that the home buyer has closed the property for at least six months and have made six consecutive on-time payments.
 Fannie Mae Cash-Out Refinance Seasoning Guidelines are the same as a rate and term versus cash-out refinance mortgage.
 The waiting period for both types of conventional refinance mortgage program are both six months.
 This exception to the rule is made under the following circumstances: